 If you want to know what courses are being offered each semester, visit the Schedule of Classes.

-The Arabic Studies minor requirements are spelled out in the Undergraduate Catalog.
 If you have questions regarding your college career/program that are not specific to obtaining an Arabic Studies minor, please contact your assigned advisor, who would be best equipped to meet your needs.

 Why Learn Arabic at Nebraska?